-- The Safe Student Transportation Committee shall be responsible for the inspection of all nominated roads, walkways, etc. that are considered to be dangerous for students as they walk to and from school.
+- The Safe Student Transportation Committee shall be responsible for the inspection of all nominated roads, walkways, etc. that are nominated as dangerous for students as they walk to and from school.
 The nomination may be made by any citizen in the Municipality.

 - The Committee will review nominated areas using the Profile For Student Walking Conditions (page 5).

-- Individuals who make requests pertaining to areas where the Committee has no authority (i.e., street lights, traffic signals, signing, flashing lights, etc.) will be provided with information regarding the proper agency to contact.
+- Individuals who make requests pertaining to areas where the Committee has no authority (i.e., street lights, traffic signals, signs, flashing lights, etc.) information regarding the proper agency will be provided.

-- If the Committee makes a recommendation it will be forwarded to Administration to provide school bus service or an adult crossing guard, which-ever is appropriate, to protect students from traffic hazards.
+- If the Committee makes a recommendation to provide school bus service or an adult crossing guard, whichever is appropriate, to protect students from traffic hazards.
 The Committee's recommendation is sent to the Administration for final consideration.

 Safe Student Transportation Route Request Procedure

-Recognizing that many of the same questionable conditions exist across the district, specific criteria have been developed to insure equitable consideration to all requests for Safe Student Transportation.
+Recognizing that many of the same questionable conditions exist across the district, specific criteria have been developed to insure equitable consideration to all requests for Safe Student Transportation Committee.

 Any person may submit a request to the Safe Student Transportation Committee.
-The request may be made by letter, telephone or in person.
-The initial contact may be made to the Chairperson of the Committee or any of its members.
-The request should define the hazards, describe the location indicating streets and/or landmarks, and a proposed solution.
-The Chairperson will schedule the request within 30 days unless the request is of such a serious nature to require immediate action.
+The request may be made by letter, telephone, or in person.
+The initial contact may be made with the Chairperson of the Committee or any of its members.
+The request should define the hazards; describe the location indicating streets and/or landmarks, and a proposed solution.
+The Chairperson will schedule the request within 30 days unless the request is of such a serious nature as to require immediate action.

 The first time a location is called to the attention of the Committee, an on-site evaluation will be made using the ASD Safe Student Transportation Guidelines and the Profile of Student Walking Conditions form, if required.
 The petitioner(s) will be notified in advance of the date and time of the evaluation.
 A serious safety hazard is usually a situation which results from the presence of a combination of the factors which contribute to the hazard.
 The Safe Student Transportation Committee has identified the most relevant factors for each type of situation and will weigh their relative importance.